Sumerian Comics: 2024

+2025

+The first collaboration of 2025 was revealed to be with alternative rock band Anberlin.
+The book, titled Godspeed after one of the bands songs was co-written by bassist Deon Rexroat.

+Shortly after the previous announcement, Sumerian and Interpol announced their team up on a graphic novel that ties into their 2004 record Antics.
+The graphic novel features Norman, the animatronic puppet from their music video for Evil and expands upon the story in the video.

+During the 2025 MCM London Comic Con, Sumerian and The Used announced a graphic novel celebrating the bands 25th anniversary.
+The graphic novel, titled "All That I've Got" is inspired by the music video for the bands song of the same name.

+On September 29th, 2025 various sites announced that Guns N' Roses had teamed up with Sumerian to create a graphic novel titled Axl Rose: Appetite For Destruction.
+The graphic novel was co-written by Axl and Sumerian co-founder Nathan Yocum.
+It's the first book in a trilogy of upcoming books set in the universe of Guns N' Roses.

 Subsidiaries

 Amigo Comics

 Founded in Spain in 2012 by Juan "El" Torres, Amigo Comics is known for collecting Juan's series previously published by Image Comics such as Nancy in Hell and Drums.
 Amigo also published other creator-owned and licensed titles that Juan was not involved in a creative capacity.
 In 2019 Amigo was nominated for an Eisner Award in the Best Archival Collection/Project—Strips category for their title Sky Masters of the Space Force: The Complete Sunday Strips in Color.
 On February 24, 2020, it was announced that Amigo was acquired by Behemoth Comics and all future titles would be published in the US by Behemoth but would still carry the Amigo brand.
 This enabled Juan to focus solely on his titles.